swoopsta/LEMP-Stack-AA/README.md

 I'm going to be compiling Nginx from source since I want to utilize some custom modules and use the latest version of LibreSSL or OpenSSL for HHTP2 support.
 This really depends on what the LEMP stack will be used for.

 I've built a script to do the below so I need to download the latest versions of Nginx and the various Nginx modules I'm using.
 Before going any further, I'll want to check the links below to ensure that I'm downloading the latest version.
 Don't trust that the versions you see listed below are the latest releases.
-Make sure to change them in the compile.sh script in the variables section.
+Make sure to change them in the compile-nginx.sh script in the variables section.

 ###### Nginx Server Software:
 * [Nginx](http://nginx.org/en/download.html)